Hospitals May Not Be Good for Your Health

-Let me be perfectly honest with you - I am writing this article while hoping that the information presented may help you with motivating your immune system to keep you away from hospitals.
-You may not be willing to believe it, but once that we have developed enough of an aversion to doctors and especially hospitals, it may give that extra boost to our overall health.
+Let me be perfectly honest with you---I am writing this article while hoping that the information presented may help you with motivating your immune system to keep you away from hospitals.
+You may not be willing to believe it, but once that we have developed enough of an aversion to doctors, and especially hospitals, it may give that extra boost to our overall health.

 Healthy when They Had To Be

 Anyhow, as the story goes, for the whole duration of the hospital's closure, no one in the town needed any of its services.
 For some mysterious reason, everyone, even those hypochondriacs and old folks stopped complaining about their health.
-But then, as soon as it reopened - I could let you finish the sentence.
+But then, as soon as it reopened---I could let you finish the sentence.

 Your Mind Can Keep You Well

 So now you know my motivation for writing this article.
 If it contains certain scary material, don't take it for some exaggerations.
 Of course, there are differences in the way that different hospitals do their business, and nothing of the following is generalizing.
-It's only to warn you to be watchful for any of the mentioned details presented here.
+It's only to warn you to be watchful for any of the details mentioned here.

 My sincere hope is that you get just enough uncomfortable about visiting those places as a patient, so that your immune system gets the message to shift into a high gear.
-Mind is tremendously powerful machine, and it can keep us well, not only by positive attitude, good rest and nutrition, but also by being motivated against placing our health in hands of medical practitioners.
+Mind is a tremendously powerful machine, and it can keep us well, not only by positive attitude, good rest and nutrition, but also by being motivated against placing our health in hands of medical practitioners.

 Just Humans in a Business

-The very first thing we have to be reminded about is that uncomfortable fact that all medical personnel consists of fallible human beings.
+The very first thing we have to be warned about is that uncomfortable fact that all medical personnel consists of fallible human beings.
 It seems to be this human factor that's mostly responsible for those dark statistics about "doctors being the third major cause of fatalities in the US alone."

 As a rule, they are overworked, and then there is always that question of their competence.
 Just like there are good and bad auto mechanics, there are good and bad doctors.
 As if that wouldn't be enough of a risk, every hospital is in the first place a business establishment.

-During my last and the only overnight stay in one of those unpleasant places, I had a chance to observe the administrator walking from one bed to another and checking the charts to make sure that no patient is "overstepping the hospitality" (no pun intended).
+During my last and the only overnight stay in one of those unpleasant places, I had a chance to observe the administrator walking from one bed to another and checking the charts to make sure that no patient is "overusing the hospitality" (no pun intended).

 Don't Be a Part of Statistics